E4S-Project/testsuite/validation_tests/llvm/SOLLVE/pragmas/tau-module/README.md

 * `TAU_FUNCTIONS`: path to the file containing the name of the function we are profiling.
 See `functions_C.txt` in the durrect directory.
 * `LLVM_DIR`: path to the LLVM installation

+## Benchmarks

+"Working" means that the code runs.
+Some more optimization might be useful.
+* Working: gemm  jacobi-1d-imper  jacobi-2d-imper 2mm
+* In progress: adi floyd-warshall

+## TODO

+* More benchmarks
+* Refactor findMin.py